SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 SIM swapping — also called SIM hijacking or port-out fraud — is an attack where a criminal convinces your mobile carrier to transfer your phone number to a SIM card they control.
 Once they have your number, every phone call and SMS message intended for you goes to them instead.
 That means every SMS-based two-factor authentication code, every account recovery text, and every verification call is intercepted before you ever see it.

 The consequences can be devastating.
 Attackers have used SIM swapping to drain cryptocurrency wallets, take over email accounts, reset passwords on banking apps, and lock victims out of their own devices for days or weeks.
 High-profile cases include the theft of over $100 million in cryptocurrency from individual victims and the compromise of Twitter accounts belonging to public figures.
-But SIM swapping is not limited to wealthy targets — anyone who uses SMS-based 2FA on a valuable account is potentially at risk.
+But SIM swapping is not limited to wealthy targets — anyone who uses SMS-based 2FA on a valuable account is at risk.

 How Attackers Execute a SIM Swap